 OK, I read up over lunch on this “Doctor Strange” character y’all are talking about.
 It says here that he suffered nerve damage which affected his manual coordination, and he sought out medical and surgical corrections which failed to fully restore it.
 Gods on earth, I actually know someone like that!
 Someone I could use as a touchstone for my version’s characterization.

 So basicly he’s me, 15 years from now, after turning to the arcane arts in bitter desperation, growing the mustache he once swore he’d never grow, training tirelessly for years, and finding that with this mystical power comes mystical responsibility.
-From there it took just a slight alteration to
+From there it took just a slight alteration to my his appearance….

 A remake/remodel challenge that elicited a lot of response back in the day was for The Doctor.
 Specifically the final one.
 The instructions were quite simple.